 Feeling Drowsy or Sedated

 Sleepiness, drowsiness or feelings of sedation are common effects of Rohypnol.
+This is what the drug was originally intended for – to help people with insomnia fall asleep.
+You may notice slower reflexes or reaction times, as well as an overall feeling of sluggishness.
 If you suddenly feel drowsy, especially while it is still early in the night, do not ignore this feeling.
 It could be a sign that something is wrong.

 Rohypnol can produce feelings of ease and reduced anxiety.
 You may suddenly feel more relaxed and comfortable in your environment or social situations if you’ve been roofied.
 Again, reduced anxiety is also commonly connected to alcohol, so this can be difficult to spot if you get roofied while drinking.